BotMailRoom/botmailroom_agent_demo/python/README.md

    - Visit [OpenAI API Keys](https://platform.openai.com/api-keys)
    - Add to `.env`: `OPENAI_API_KEY=your_key`

-5. Get an Exa API Key
+5. Optional: Get an Exa API Key

+   If you provide an Exa API key, the agent will be able to perform web searches.

    - Visit [Exa Dashboard](https://dashboard.exa.ai/api-keys)
    - Add to `.env`: `EXA_API_KEY=your_key`